NextGeoss/ckanext-nextgeossharvest/README.md

 5. Select `Manual` from the frequency options.
 6. Run the harvester.
 It will programmatically create datasets.

+## <a name="harvesting-eurogoos_intaros"></a>Harvesting EUROGOOS INTAROS products
+The EUROGOOS INTAROS harvester will visit every Dataset in the Intaros catalog and then from that dataset will harvest every interesting information.

+### <a name="eurogoos_intaros-settings"></a>EUROGOOS INTAROS Settings
+EUROGOOS INTAROS Harvester does not use any configuration currently so the configuration section can be left blank.

 ## <a name="develop"></a>Developing new harvesters
 ### <a name="basicworkflow"></a>The basic harvester workflow